This article was last updated by on

 • Keep your plant in the east-facing window where it can receive early sunlight.

-3. Potting Soil Mix
+3. Soil & Fertilizers

 Growing Prince of Orange requires a well-aerated soil mix that allows fast draining.